steipete/PSTCollectionView/README.md

 ## Animations

-Animations are not yet supported at all.
-We're currently looking for a great iOS engineer that wants to tackle animations, I can connect you with a potential sponsor.
+Thanks to Sergey Gavrilyuk ([@octogavrix](https://twitter.com/octogavrix)), animations are supported.
+It's not perfect yet (e.g. the LineExample is not perfect), but it's a great start.

 ## ARC

-PSTCollectionView works with Xcode 4.5+ and ARC.
+PSTCollectionView works with Xcode 4.5.2+ and ARC.

 ## Interoperability